-Pick-up or drop-off at some UK airports could now cost you up to £100 if you make a mistake in new barrierless airport car parks.
+A quick pick-up or drop-off at some UK airports could cost you up to £100 on your next holiday – if you make this specific mistake in new barrierless airport car parks.

 Instead of physical barriers with payment booths, barrierless car parks at airports including Birmingham, Gatwick, Heathrow, Luton, Manchester and Stansted now use automatic number plate recognition (ANPR) to track how long you park for and how much you owe.